 All Ph.D. students are expected to hold their Ph.D. qualifying exam in a timely fashion following the colloquium.
 Ordinarily, the qualifying exam is held within four to six months after the colloquium.
-All Ph.D. students are expected to complete an acceptable dissertation prospectus and hold a colloquium no later than the six months after the successful completion of the qualifying exam.
+All Ph.D. students are expected to complete an acceptable dissertation prospectus and hold a prospectus colloquium no later than the six months after the successful completion of the qualifying exam.

-The Program recognizes that there may occasionally be legitimate reasons for students needing to extend these deadlines and will review such occasions on a case-by-case basis in close consultation directors and committee members.
+The Program recognizes that there may occasionally be legitimate reasons for students needing to extend these deadlines and will review such occasions on a case-by-case basis in close consultation with directors and committee members.

 However, students who miss either of these key deadlines MUST maintain regular contact with their advisor/director and the DGS, and they MUST also remember that it is their responsibility to complete their work in as timely a manner as possible.
-Students who miss either of these key deadlines and do not maintain contact with the Program should be aware that this may put them in jeopardy of being judged as not making satisfactory progress toward the degree, which, for funded students, could also put their continued funding in jeopardy.
+Students who miss either of these key deadlines and do not maintain contact with the Program should be aware that this may put them in jeopardy of being judged as not making satisfactory progress toward the degree, which, for funded students, could also put their continued funding at risk.

-Of course, the time required to research, write, and defend a successful Ph.D. dissertation is highly variable and depends on a host of circumstances, so even rough rules on satisfactory progress on the dissertation are difficult to outline.
-That said, the Program emphasizes three things: 1) regular contact with the dissertation director and the DGS (in the context of annual review) does serve as an important mark of continued progress; 2) the seven year time limit is, for most dissertators, generous; 3) extensions of the time to degree are not guaranteed, dissertators are responsible for keeping track of their "clocks," and, should they come to believe an extension may be necessary in their case, dissertators must plan in at least a semester in advance to make the necessary petitions.
+Of course, the time required to research, write, and defend a successful Ph.D. dissertation is variable and depends on a host of circumstances, so even rough rules on satisfactory progress on the dissertation are difficult to outline.
+That said, the Program emphasizes two things: 1) regular contact with the dissertation director and the DGS (in the context of annual review) does serve as an important mark of continued progress; 2) extensions of the time to degree are not guaranteed, dissertators are responsible for keeping track of their "clocks," and should they come to believe an extension may be necessary in their case, dissertators must plan at least a semester in advance to make the necessary petitions.